stephenlake/php-covert/README.md

 <br>

 # PHP Covert
-**PHP Covert** makes running background tasks (including namespaced methods) in PHP a piece of cake without the need to install external software.
+**PHP Covert** makes running inline code as background tasks in PHP a piece of cake without the need to install external software.
 Plan your operation and execute it instantly as a background process.

 Made with ❤️ by [Stephen Lake](http://stephenlake.github.io/)